Compute

 8. Custom Time:

 Enabling this lets you specify a field as the log time.
-Otherwise, the log time is the time set during ingestion configuration.
+Otherwise, the time set during ingestion configuration is used.

 Combined Parsing

-This option is applicable to logs in multiple nested formats, for example, delimiter+JSON.
+This option is applicable to logs in multiple nested formats, for example, JSON logs with delimiters.
 You can customize parsing rules based on the syntax.

 1. Select Combined Parsing.